michaelstoffer/chipper-api/README.md

 ### Authentication
 - A user can login with email and password
 - A users can not authenticate with an invalid password
+- A user can get his session
+- A guest can not get his session
 - A user can logout

-### Post
-- A guest can not create a post
-- A user can create a post
-- A user can update a post
-- A user can update a post by other user
-- A user can destroy one of his posts

 ### Favorite
 - A guest can not favorite a post